alexenglish/VerusExtras/README.md

 ## fetchutxos.sh
 Takes an address as the first argument and returns all UTXOs for that address.
 Just used to simplify syntax of the corresponding RPC call.

+## getVRSCprice.sh
+Fetches the crurent CoinGecko VRSC price.
+Takes an optional argument for the currency to get the price in, or `list` to get a list of supported currencies.
+Defaults to USD.

 ## Misc Notes
 If you're working with wallet files, particularly dumps containing plain-text private keys, I highly recommend [tomb](https://www.dyne.org/software/tomb/) for keeping your work safe.